vdaular-dev/Gamearr/README.md

 ## Getting Started

-Gamearr is a Game collection manager for Usenet and BitTorrent users.
-It can monitor multiple RSS feeds for new games as there being released and when they have been cracked automatically download them.
+Gamearr is a Game collection manager forked from lidarr for Usenet and BitTorrent users.
+It can monitor multiple RSS feeds for new games as there being released and when they have been cracked.

 ## Major Features Include: